-And Excel evaluates the address D6 as the cell 5 rows up.
+And Excel evaluates the address D6 as the cell five rows up.

 Let's copy our formula to a different cell to see relative references in action.

-Let's copy and paste a few more more times.
+Let's copy and paste a few more times.

 In each case, we see that Excel has updated the references in the formula to point to the same *relative* locations in the worksheet.

-What will happen if we paste the formula into cell L5, where there is no cell 5 rows above?
+What will happen if we paste the formula into cell L5, where there is no cell five rows above?

-In that case, we'll get a REF error.
+In that case, we'll get a REFERENCE error.
 If we check the formula, we can see that the first reference is still valid, but the second reference is not.

-Excel will show a reference error whenever it can't locate a cell reference.
+Excel will show a REF error whenever it can't locate a cell reference.